-A. With effect from 1 April 2013 payments made by a local authority (under The Health and Social Care Act 2012) to a GP Provider (or their practice) in England in respect of collaborative services, section 75 work, and local enhanced services are pensionable income.
+With effect from 1 April 2013 payments made by a Local Authority (under The Health and Social Care Act 2012) to a GP provider (or their practice) in England in respect of collaborative services, section 75 work, and local enhanced services are pensionable income.

-Where the fee based payment has been made to an individual GP in England the local authority must complete a SOLO form and send this to the PCSE with all contributions due; i.e. the GP will have received a fee net of superannuation.
+Where the fee based payment has been made to an individual GP in England the Local Authority must complete a SOLO form and send this to the PCSE with all contributions due; e.g. the GP will have received a fee net of superannuation.

-Where the fee has been paid to a practice the local authority should have made it clear that the fee includes the employer contribution element.
-These fees should be treated as pensionable income on the GP Provider Certificate.
+Where the fee has been paid to a practice the Local Authority should have made it clear that the fee includes the employer contribution element.
+These fees should be treated as pensionable income on the GP provider Certificate.

-- Q. NHS primary care is changing, with new funds of money available for primary care, such as the Prime Minister's Challenge Fund, GP Access, Vulnerable Practice Fund and the General Practice Resilience Programme.
-As a GP Provider can I pension this income? - A. Yes, where these are sourced and paid to a practice by NHS England they must be pensioned. - Q. What if my practice receives new monies from a Federation, Vanguard Site, or a Multispeciality Community Provider (MCP)? - A. Where a practice receives monies from a Federation (i.e. under a sub-contracting arrangement) those monies are not pensionable in 2017/18.
-MCPs and Vanguard Sites are not currently NHSPS Employing Authorities. - Q. If I receive earnings as an independent self-employed sessional GP working for a federation, can I pension those funds?
+Pensioning income as a GP provider as NHS primary care is changing, with new funds of money available for primary care, such as the Prime Minister's Challenge Fund, GP Access, Vulnerable Practice Fund and the General Practice Resilience Programme.

+Where these are sourced and paid to a practice by NHS England or the LHB they must be pensioned.

+ilf my practice receives new monies from a Federation, Vanguard Site, or a Multispeciality Community Provider (MCP)

+Where a practice receives monies from a Federation (i.e. under a sub-contracting arrangement) those monies are not pensionable in 2019/20.
+MCPs and Vanguard Sites are not currently NHS Pension Scheme Employing Authorities.

+Pensioning funds if I receive earnings as an independent self-employed sessional GP working for a Federation.

-A. If the Federation is a 'classic' APMS Employing Authority you must pension this income either as a freelance GP locum or as a type 2 medical Practitioner; i.e. as though you were working for another GP practice.
+If the Federation is a 'classic' APMS Employing Authority you must pension this income either as a freelance GP locum if you are deputising or as a type 2 medical Practitioner if you are employed.